dansmyers/IntroToCS/Labs/11-Victorian_Gothic_Guide_to_Data_Analytics.md

 print(df.head())
 ```

-This script will illustrate the use of Seaborn, a second plotting library that is also built on top of matplotlib.
+This script will illustrate the use of **Seaborn**, a second plotting library that is also built on top of matplotlib.
 Seaborn includes built-in functions for creating common plots with intelligent default styles.
 Use the following terminal command to install Seaborn:

 ```
-sudo pip install seaborn
+pip install seaborn
 ```

 Here is the output of `head()`: